Drops of God

+On September 13, 2023, another sequel was announced, titled Drops of God deuxième (神の雫 deuxième, Kami no Shizuku deuxième) and began publication in Weekly Morning magazine on September 21 and ended on April 18, 2024.
+The story takes place after Mariage, with an older Shizuku traveling the world and arriving in Paris to teach Issei's daughter about wine.
+It ran for only two volumes.

 Drops of God is widely successful, receiving praise for its accurate knowledge of wines, characters, story, and art, and is famous for its global impact on the wine market, especially the sales of wines profiled in the manga.
-Drops of God also inspired two live-action TV adaptions.
+Drops of God also inspired two live-action TV adaptations.
+An anime television series adaptation produced by Satelight is set to premiere in 2026.